Types of Hanko (Inkan)

 Shain or Kakuin is a regular stamp for companies, used for confirmation or acknowledgement.
 Sha-in or Kaku-in are used for papers such as estimate sheets or invoices.

-Daihyousya-in is “Jitsu-in” of the president of a company.
+Daihyousya-in is “Jitsu-in” of a president of a company.
 This registered seal is used in the making of legal agreements, for example, having a contract, setting up a company, etc.

-For shorter stays in Japan, you do not need to create a Hanko just for one year or that a shorter stay, you may use ready-made Hanko stamps with a Japanese family name.
-They are inexpensive and you can even buy hem at a 100 Yen shop.
-It is difficult, but try finding a Japanese name that sounds like your name, if it sounds too different, it will be refused.
+For those staying in Japan for a short-term, a few months or less, you do not need to create a Hanko.
+You may use ready-made Hanko stamps with a Japanese family name.
+They are inexpensive and you can even buy them at a 100 Yen shop (Hyakuen Shop).
+Ask someone for help to understand Japanese and try finding a Japanese name that sounds like your name.